tuhacrt/ts-type-practice/README.md

-# TypeScript-Starter
+# TypeScript-Type-Practice

-A general TypeScript-Starter using : "bun"
+A practice repo for Typescript types

 ## License